fojut/CleanArchitecture/README.md

 -----------------
 This is a sample android app based on MVP Clean Architecture.

-The UI is not completed yet, just backend code(retrieve users) from server for studying now...
+The UI is not completed yet, just retrieve news from server...

 **MVP-Architecture**
 -----------------